llvm/llvm-blog-www/content/posts/2021-01-05-stack-clash-protection.md

 # Context

-Stack clash is an attack that dates back to 2017, when the Qualys Research Team released an adivsory with a [joint blogpost][QualysAdvisory].
+Stack clash is an attack that dates back to 2017, when the Qualys Research Team released an advisory with a [joint blogpost][QualysAdvisory].
 It basically exploits large stack allocation (greater than `PAGE_SIZE`) that can lead to stack read/write *not* triggering the [stack guard page][StackGuardPage] allocated by the Linux Kernel.